 Experience: If you plan on making your own wedding rings and have chosen to use sterling silver you will be happy to know that it is very easy to form, solder and polish.
 Silver is also a great material for texturing and stamping.
 There are usually very few bumps along the way of making a silver ring, the process should be smooth and the results will be professional.

 A Stronger Option: When a couple decides on silver rings we always use palladium sterling silver at With These Rings.
 Pure silver is an element and naturally found in the earth.
 Sterling silver is an alloy (a mix of metals) 92.5% of which is pure silver.
 With traditional sterling silver the additional 7.5% comes from copper, which is also a soft metal.
 With palladium sterling silver that 7.5% is made up of part palladium and part copper.
 Palladium is a member of the platinum family and shares many of the same characteristics as platinum, included its high level of durability.
-This gives palladium sterling silver more integrity then its traditional counterpart.
+This gives palladium sterling silver more integrity then its traditional counterpart, but it is still softer than other precious metal options.

 My husband and I love our silver bands, but I think that it is important to weigh out all of these options before deciding if silver is the right choice for you.